GoogleChromeLabs/sw-precache/app-shell-demo/README.md

 While it should serve as a good example of the App Shell + service worker model, no claims are made as to the quality or fluency of the React.js code...

+The following video is a companion to the code, and walks through some of the key concepts:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jCKZDTtUA2A" frameborder="0" allowfullscreen></iframe>